The following is a list of valuable resources related to criminal law for attorneys in Erie County that are available to check out from our offices.

 This book was written to provide a finding tool that will help practitioners identify and evaluate civil consequences of criminal conduct.
 While this book may be most useful to criminal defense attorneys, it also offers a reference for the civil litigator who handles a lawsuit arising out of conduct resulting in criminal prosecution

-Competency to Stand Trial Evaluations
+Competency to Stand Trial Evaluations: A Manual for Practice.

 Criminal Law Slanguage of NY